 Endoscopic features of LDA-induced gastroduodenal mucosal damage

-].
+Some investigators analyzed the size of LDA-induced ulcers, and demonstrated that gastric ulcers were more frequent than duodenal ulcers in both H. pylori-negative and -positive patients; the gastric ulcers and duodenal ulcers were most commonly 5-10 mm in size.
 In a study on 674 upper GI bleeders, erosive esophagitis was detected in 150 cases, suggesting that erosive esophagitis is common in patients with upper GI bleeding taking LDA or antithrombotic agents.

 PREVENTION AND TREATMENT OF LDA-INDUCED GASTRODUODENAL MUCOSAL DAMAGE

 Prevention of LDA-induced gastroduodenal mucosal damage and bleeding